Home > Guides > The best audio interfaces for songwriters

 Two inputs can be limiting

-If you’ve had a simple one-input setup for a while now, and are ready to upgrade — or even if you already know you need something with two available microphone preamps, your best bet is definitely going to be with the Scarlett 2i2.
+If you’ve had a simple one-input setup for a while now, and are ready to upgrade — or even if you already know you need something with two available microphone preamps, your best bet is definitely going to be with the Scarlett 2i2 Gen 4.

 This interface is widely popular among songwriters and home recording engineers as a way to record up to two microphone inputs at a time that rides in tandem with Scarlett’s great-sounding preamps and signal processing.

-Instead of allocating inputs to a specific XLR or 1/4″ connector type, this interface comes with hybrid inputs so you can plug in either one.
-The two available gain knobs are also color-light assisted, so you can easily tell if you are in the green, orange, or red without having to consult your DAW every time.
+The channel and monitor gain knobs are also color-light assisted with Dynamic Gain Halos, so you can easily tell if you are in the green, orange, or red without having to consult your DAW every time.

 Like the PreSonus AudioBox iOne, this interface also comes with a monitor level knob, and headphones output.
 With its two-input versatility, this box is great for songwriters out there who need the flexibility of recording a piano track with a singer at the same time, or so to speak.

-Best of all, the Scarlett 2i2 is also very affordable and looks beautiful on your desk as well.
+Best of all, the Scarlett 2i2 Gen 4 is also very affordable and looks beautiful on your desk as well.

 A bare-bones four-channel interface that comes with multiple routing options and a good software bundle.